-Here are the states with the biggest decreases in applications.
-No state reported increases in jobless claims of more than 1,000.
-The unadjusted data is for the week that ended July 26, one week behind the national figures:
+Here are the states with the biggest increases in applications.
+No state reported a decrease above 1,000.
+The data is for the week that ended Oct.
+4, one week behind the national figures:

-Ohio: Down 2,701, due to fewer layoffs in manufacturing and transportation
+Florida: Up 1,743, due to layoffs in agriculture, construction, manufacturing and retail

-Georgia: Down 1,982, due to fewer layoffs in manufacturing
+Ohio: Up 1,734, due to layoffs in manufacturing

 - Unemployment Issues